 For more information on bullying and cyberbullying, please see page 41.
 In addition, a sample bullying report form is located in the Appendices of this handbook.

 BATHROOMS

-The use of the bathrooms is limited to before school, during homeroom, lunch, and between classes.
-Exceptions will be made in cases of medical reasons or emergencies.
 Bathroom doors are always locked and require staff to be opened.
 Only one student at a time is permitted in the bathroom.

-CODE OF CONDUCT/DISCLIPLINE
+CODE OF CONDUCT/DISCIPLINE